bozdoz/wp-plugin-leaflet-map/README.md

 How to Use
 ----------

 Add a map generated with <a href="http://www.leafletjs.com/" target="_blank">Leaflet JS</a>: a mobile friendly map application.
-Map tiles are provided by default through <a href="http://developer.mapquest.com/web/products/open/map" target="_blank">MapQuest</a>.
+Map tiles are provided by default through OpenStreetMap, or MapQuest (with an app key).
 Can be set per map with shortcode attributes or through the dashboard settings.

 Some shortcode attributes: